 The best advice here is to be noncontroversial.
 Some years ago I went to visit a missionary.
 I did not find him at home.
 When I asked where he might be, I was told that I would find him at his home country's Embassy library.
 Everybody knew that the brother was there twice a week.
 This made me curious, so I went there.
 Sure enough, there he sat, watching sports on television.

 Of course, there is nothing wrong in doing that except that in his case it typified his lack of adaptation.
 I asked that particular missionary how many times he had watched an African soccer game in the maize fields.
 He did not know what I was talking about.
 He had never been to one.

-It is quite acceptable to maintain your own personality and culture within reasonable bounds, but it is also wise to build bridges by developing interest in local enthusiasms as well.
+It is quite acceptable to maintain your own personality and mother culture within reasonable bounds, but it is also wise to build bridges by developing interest in local enthusiasms as well.